Top End

 The same air pressure conditions are found in turbocharged petrol engines, but in these cases the wet fuel acts as enough of a lubricant to prevent wear occurring.

-To prevent this kind of exhaust valve face wear, manufacturers have looked at several ways of designing-out or manufacturing-out the causes.
+Designed out To prevent this kind of exhaust valve face wear, manufacturers have looked at several ways of designing-out or manufacturing-out the causes.

 In some cases they have amended the valve geometry.
 In others they have specified more wear-resistant materials for the valves and seats.
 In others, they have changed the metallurgy of the cast iron head.